Geometric presentations of Lie groups and their Dehn functions: Introduction

 \subsubsection{Semidirect products with $\SL_3$}

-Here we consider the groups $V(\K)\rtimes\SL_3(\K)$, where $V$ are the following three irreducible modules: $V=V_{10}$, the standard 3-dimensional module; $V_{20}=\textnormal{Sym}^2(V_{10})$, the 6-dimensional second power of $V_{10}$ and $V_{11}$, the 8-dimensional adjoint representation.
+We consider the groups $V(\K)\rtimes\SL_3(\K)$, where $V$ is one of the following three irreducible modules: $V=V_{10}$, the standard 3-dimensional module; $V_{20}=\textnormal{Sym}^2(V_{10})$, the 6-dimensional second power of $V_{10}$ and $V_{11}$, the 8-dimensional adjoint representation.
 (The notation is borrowed from \cite[Lecture 13]{FuH}, writing $V_{ij}$ instead of $\Gamma_{ij}$.)
 These groups are not solvable but have a cocompact $\K$-triangulable subgroup, namely $V(\K)\rtimes T_3(\K)$, where $T_3(\K)$ is the group of lower triangular matrices.
-It is a simple verification that for an arbitrary nontrivial irreducible representation, the group $V(\K)\rtimes T_3(\K)$ admits exactly three principal weights, namely the two principal negative roots $r_{21}$, $r_{32}$ of $\SL_3$ itself, and the highest weight of the representation $V_{ab}$, which is of the form $aL_1-bL_3$, where
+It is a simple verification that for an arbitrary nontrivial irreducible representation, the group $V(\K)\rtimes T_3(\K)$ admits exactly three principal weights, namely the two principal negative roots $r_{21}$, $r_{32}$ of $\SL_3$ itself, and the highest weight of the representation $V_{ab}$, which can be written as $aL_1-bL_3$, where $\pm L_1,L_2,L_3$ are the minimal vectors of the weight lattice, arranged as in the following picture.

 The three principal weights always form a triangle with zero contained in its interior.
 In particular, $V(\K)\rtimes T_3(\K)$ does not satisfy the SOL obstruction.
 Let us write the weight diagram for each of the three examples (we mark some other points in the weight lattice as $\cdot$ for the sake of readability).